SystemsApproach/5G/impl.rst

     :width: 650px
     :align: center

-    Figure 6.1: CORD implementation of RAN and Mobile Core.
+    CORD implementation of RAN and Mobile Core.

-With respect to software, :ref:`Figure 6.1 <fig-cord>` shows a combination of RAN (red) and Mobile Core (blue) components, plus the modules that define the CORD platform (orange).
+With respect to software, :numref:`Figure %s <fig-cord>` shows a combination of RAN (red) and Mobile Core (blue) components, plus the modules that define the CORD platform (orange).
 We describe the platform components later in this chapter, but you can think of them as collectively implementing a multi-tenant cloud on top of which many different scalable services can run.
 The RAN and Mobile Core are two such tenants.
 The CORD platform can also host other edge services (which is one reason CORD is built using cloud technology in the first place), but exactly what other edge services might run on a given CORD POD is a question we do not try to answer in this book.

 The RAN and Core related components are ones we’ve described in earlier chapters.
 They include the Control and User planes of the CU and Mobile Core, respectively, where to simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
 One other detail that deserves closer attention is the RAN Control component included in the CU Control Plane.
-This is the near real-time controller introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: this one control the RAN and ONOS shown in :ref:`Figure 6.1 <fig-cord>` controls the fabric.
+This is the near real-time controller introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: this one control the RAN and ONOS shown in :numref:`Figure %s <fig-cord>` controls the fabric.
 (We actually use a second instantiation of ONOS for the former, but that's an implementation detail.)

-One aspect of :ref:`Figure 6.1 <fig-cord>` that requires further elaboration is how each of the RAN and Mobile Core components are actually realized.
+One aspect of :numref:`Figure %s <fig-cord>` that requires further elaboration is how each of the RAN and Mobile Core components are actually realized.
 Specifically, there are three different manifestations of the functional components implied by the Figure: (1)